coollama1/image-finder/README.md

 ## ImageFinder
 The ImageFinder Application performs a web crawl on a URL string provided by the user.
-From the crawl, all of the images on that web page will be parsed out and return a JSON array of strings that represent the URLs of all images on the page
+From the crawl, all of the images on that web page will be parsed out and return a JSON array of strings that represent the URLs of all images on the page and subpages as well

 ### Setup
 To build the project, run the command: